Hazardous waste containers found on South Campus

 UB removes, relocates containers from Biomedical Education Building following Spectrum report

-The Spectrum found four hazardous waste containers on South Campus, three months after a state audit report criticized the university for its hazardous waste storage.
+The Spectrum found four hazardous waste containers on South Campus, three months after a state audit report criticized the university for its hazardous materials storage.
 The containers were in the Biomedical Education Building in areas accessible to students and the public late Friday afternoon.

 The containers were still there at 9:30 a.m. on Monday.